runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 ---

 ## Introduction
 I recently delved into two insightful books: ["Free Your Mind"](https://www.goodreads.com/book/show/121460912-l?from_search=true&from_srp=true&qid=R4FoooIDog&rank=1) and ["The Inner Game of Tennis"](https://www.goodreads.com/book/show/905.The_Inner_Game_of_Tennis).
-Both have illuminated the idea of constructing systems that foster growth and resilience.
-Consider the journey of scaling a business from scratch.
-Typically, it starts with a simple MVP crafted by an entrepreneur.
-As it gains traction in the market, funding and skilled individuals gravitate towards it, refining and expanding the burgeoning product.
-Similarly, envision establishing a balanced lifestyle anchored by five tenets: health, family, friends, work, and spirituality.
-Much like a tennis game, it's about monitoring the system's progress—shedding the ego, trusting one's instincts, continually learning, and adapting.
-This allows the system to organically find its equilibrium and flourish.
+Both have shed light on the concept of building systems that encourage growth and resilience.
+It's fascinating how everything starts with a simple framework ignited by a spark; it then gains momentum and expands through garnering support, optimization, and evolution.

+Take, for example, the process of scaling a business from the ground up.
+It often starts with a minimal viable product (MVP) built by an entrepreneur.
+As the product gains momentum in the market, it attracts both investment and talent who help refine and expand it.
+In the realm of sports, particularly tennis, top performers thrive by establishing practice systems.
+They relish the tactile sensation of hitting tennis balls, trust their own judgment while letting go of their ego, and commit to continuous learning and adaptation.

+Although I had come across these principles in books, it wasn't until recently that I experienced the thrill of reconstructing, enhancing, and fine-tuning these systems to adapt to the present needs and conditions.

 With that in mind, I'm actively applying this philosophy to my exploration of LLM Fine-Tuning.
-I will share my code and insights in this post.
+I will share my learning notes, insights, and code in this post.

 ## Goals
-- Learn the new way of adapting AI to accomplish a binary classification task.
-- Build a simple framework of LLM fine-tuning.
+- Learn the new way of adapting AI to accomplish a binary classification task by building a simple framework of LLM fine-tuning.
-- Evaluate AI performance with various conditions or optimization techniques (e.g. training data size).
+- Learn how to optimize and evaluate AI performance with various conditions or optimization techniques (e.g. training data size).
-- Compare the new way vs. the traditional way of adapting AI.
+- Share insights about the new way vs. the traditional way of adapting AI.

 ## How to fine tune a LLM to accomplish a binary classification task?
 I've had fun to generate content by ChatGPT from OpenAI in response to prompts, but how does one train (or fine-tune) a LLM to accomplish a target prediction task?
 I've tailored a task to predict the sentiments of movie reviews from Rotten Tomatoes, using the [OpenLLaMA](https://github.com/openlm-research/open_llama) which is the permissively licensed open source reproduction of Meta AI's [LLaMA](https://ai.meta.com/blog/large-language-model-llama-meta-ai/) large language model.